 Understanding the GI of different foods is particularly important for people with diabetes, as low GI foods provide a slower, more sustained release of glucose into the bloodstream, helping to keep blood glucose levels stable.

-Our energy requirements are variable
+Our energy requirements vary

 Energy requirements differ from one person to the next because of genetic predisposition, build, gender, age, metabolism, environment and amount of regular physical activity.